K4N3CO-LABS/PwnShop-Mobile/README.md

 5. Run the app:
    `npm run dev`
 6. Press o and enter to open app.

-   *Created for Educational Purposes.*
-*DO NOT perform these attacks against real targets.*

 Donations are always welcome and extremely appreciated.
 Thanks!